ParentCompany/Y3EP/v3/README.md

 ```
 # More

-Please make sure you do look at top navbar on the website where it says "More", It is a dropdown menu for more content that I would like you to have a glance.
+Please make sure you do look at top navbar on the website where it says "Extras", It is a dropdown menu for more content that I would like you to have a glance.
 (Screenshot below)

 ![Screenshot](https://i.ibb.co/qNPPDW7/Opera-Snapshot-2020-01-06-140430-localhost.png)